Kitchari, or khichdi in Sanskrit, is a staple of any Ayurvedic diet. Learn how to make yours with the right spices, tastes, and qualities.

 - Add salt or Bragg’s to taste.

-*For weak digestion, gas or bloating: Before starting to prepare the kitchari, first par boil the split mung dahl (cover with water and bring to boil), drain, and rinse.
+*For weak digestion, gas, or bloating: Before preparing kitchari, first parboil the split mung dahl (cover with water and bring to boil), drain, and rinse.
 Repeat 2-3 times.
-OR, soak beans overnight and then drain.
+Or you can soak beans overnight and then drain.
 Cook as directed.

-What did you think of this recipe?
+What did you think of this kitchari recipe?
 Have any tips or tricks to share?